-The undersigned hereby appoints N. David Bleisch, Katrina S. Lindsey, Kristen L. Sampo and Joseph G. White, and each of them, as Proxies, with the power to act without the other and to appoint his or her substitute, and hereby authorize(s) each of them to represent and to vote as designated on the reverse side all the shares of capital stock of Office Depot, Inc. held of record by the undersigned on March [TBD], 2020 at the Annual Meeting of Shareholders of Office Depot, Inc. to be held on May [TBD], 2020, or any postponement or adjournment thereof, with all powers, which the undersigned would possess if present at the Annual Meeting.
+The undersigned hereby appoints N. David Bleisch, Katrina S. Lindsey, Kristen L. Sampo and Joseph G. White, and each of them, as Proxies, with the power to act without the other and to appoint his or her substitute, and hereby authorize(s) each of them to represent and to vote as designated on the reverse side all the shares of capital stock of Office Depot, Inc. held of record by the undersigned on March 17, 2020 at the Annual Meeting of Shareholders of Office Depot, Inc. to be held virtually by means of a live webcast at www.virtualshareholdermeeting.com/ODP2020 on May 11, 2020 at 9:00 a.m.
+Eastern Time, or any postponement or adjournment thereof, with all powers, which the undersigned would possess if present at the Annual Meeting.
 The undersigned hereby revoke(s) all proxies heretofore given by the undersigned to vote at the Annual Meeting and any adjournments or postponements thereof.